aaronoah/instmeet/README.md

 ##### Using Android Studio's `adb`

 1. Make sure that you can run adb from your terminal.
 2. Open Genymotion and navigate to `Settings -> ADB`.
-Select “Use custom Android SDK tools” and update with your [Android SDK directory](https://stackoverflow.com/questions/25176594/android-sdk-location).
+Select ï¿½Use custom Android SDK toolsï¿½ and update with your [Android SDK directory](https://stackoverflow.com/questions/25176594/android-sdk-location).

 ##### Using Genymotion's `adb`

-1. Find Genymotion’s copy of adb.
+1. Find Genymotionï¿½s copy of adb.
 On macOS for example, this is normally `/Applications/Genymotion.app/Contents/MacOS/tools/`.
 2. Add the Genymotion tools directory to your path (instructions for [Mac](http://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/), [Linux](http://www.computerhope.com/issues/ch001647.htm), and [Windows](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)).
 3. Make sure that you can run adb from your terminal.